Morphological Symmetries in Robotics: Morphological symmetries in rigid body systems

-In this section, we exploit the permutation symmetries in the robot's joint-space configuration $\confSpaceJS$ using abstract harmonic analysis.
-Our objective is to elucidate the numerical and modeling benefits of the \highlight{isotypic basis}, an alternative basis set for $\confSpaceJS$.
-Essentially, this basis provides an alternative coordinate frame in which the dynamics of points in $\confSpaceJS$ are decomposed as a superposition of independent and lower-dimensional dynamics.
-Such decomposition leads to a finite number of subspaces, refer to as isotypic subspaces.
-Each subspace represents a space of symmetry-constrained robot configurations (see \cref{fig:solo_decomposition_harmonic_states}).
+In this section, we exploit the permutation symmetries in the robot's joint space configuration $\confSpaceJS$ using abstract harmonic analysis.
+Our objective is to elucidate the numerical and modeling benefits of the \highlight{isotypic basis}, an alternative basis set for $\confSpaceJS$ in which the system's dynamics are decomposed as a superposition of orthogonal, lower-dimensional dynamics of symmetry-constrained robot configurations.

-This decomposition enables the description of any joint-space motion trajectory as a superposition of lower-dimensional symmetric and synergistic modes of motions, each governed by its own independent dynamics.
-We will reefer to these directions of motion as the robot's \glspl{ncm} of motion (inspired by the analog term ``normal vibrational modes'' in molecular dynamics \cite[chapter 8]{dresselhaus2007group_theory_applications_to_physics_of_condensed_matter}).
+Similarly to how the dynamics of a particle in $3$D space are modeled by its dynamics in the $x,y,z \sim \R$ orthogonal subspaces of $\R^3$, the isotypic basis of a robot's joint space configuration space, $\confSpaceJS$, exposes orthogonal subspaces of joint space configurations.
+This enables the description of any motion trajectory as a superposition of lower-dimensional trajectories per subspace, each governed by its own independent dynamics.
+We will refer to these orthogonal configuration subspaces as \textit{isotypic subspaces} and as the robot's \glspl{ncm} of motion (inspired by the analogous term "normal vibrational modes" in molecular dynamics \cite{dresselhaus2007group_theory_applications_to_physics_of_condensed_matter}).
 The qualifier ”normal” underscores the orthogonality between the directions of motion associated with each \gls{ncm}.
-Furthermore, when the dynamics of each \gls{ncm} is independent of the other modes, the resultant decomposition of the dynamics is refereed as \gls{dha} \citep{ordonez2023dynamics}.

-To comprehend the decomposition of the dynamics, we begin by characterizing the block-diagonal structure of the joint-space generalized mass matrix in the isotypic basis.
-This structure is responsible for the independence of dynamics between the \glspl{ncm}.